sbweaver/100-days-of-code/log.md

 **Thoughts**: need to keep working with this stuff to get more fluent.
 Gutenberg makes it easy to apply a grid to the blocks.
 Nice.

 **Link(s) to work**:

+### Day 63: April 9, 2018

+**Today's Progress**: More with Gutenberg and a theme with my own CSS grid layout.
+Made some progress but mostly made a mess.

+**Thoughts**: I worked some on paper after making a big mess on my live website.
+But it's just my presentation site for the WordPress Meetup, so I'm not worrying about it.

+I am somewhat discouraged that I missed so many days, but there were just too many other things that had to take precidence over this.
+I wish I could just sit around and play with code all day but I have too many other obligations.
+But I'm not giving up.
+And I did make some art which made me happy :)

+**Link(s) to work**: [My WordPress Meetup Notes website](http://wpmeetup.susanweaver.net/)